 People ask me all the time about organizing the home.
 As a professional organizer, they usually follow up their questions with, "I bet your home is perfect."
 Typically, my response is, "It's organized but far from perfect."

 Let's tap into my love for the junk drawer for a second here.
 I preach that every kitchen should have ONE junk drawer.
 You've got to have somewhere to dump odds and ends that you don't know what to do with.

-course), but you'll also learn how to stay relatively tidy when life
+In the photos below, you'll see that our home is organized (of course), but you'll also learn how to stay relatively tidy when life happens.
+Enjoy!

 You know when you wear something and it's not quite dirty but not quite clean?
 What to do with it?!
 I contain these clothing items in limbo in a basket by my bed (and there's one on the other side for my husband).
 It looks tidy and creates a home for these clothes that don't belong in the laundry basket nor with the clean garb.

 This table is in the dining room by the kitchen.
 There are 2 open baskets on the bottom - 1 holds pet accessories and the other holds cook books, recipes and takeout menus.
 The turquoise file box in between them stores my husbands active files and serves as his mobile office.

 I love containers!
 In my home office, I utilize colorful boxes to store office supplies, greeting cards, art supplies and more.